Insulation Formed Concrete - Details

 Making corners and T pieces

 Corners are made on the job site by just gluing the edge of one EPS sheet to the face of the other EPS sheet.
-It is strengthened but gluing on the second layer of EPS sheet that does the over-lap and under-lap the opposite way round.
+It is strengthened by gluing on the second layer of EPS sheet that does the over-lap and under-lap the opposite way round.
 Even though in practice this provides enough strength, it is typical to also use an L shaped wooden 2-by corner baton to give extra peace of mind.

 In the row of 8x4 EPS sheets above it is typical at the corner to reverse the over-lap under-lap pattern as it all adds to the strength and wall squareness.